kofimuad/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ## Task 5
 ### Execute
-A script that adds execute permissions to the owner of the file hello.
+A script that adds execute permissions to the owner of the file hello NB: you should give read permissions to other users >> 5-execute